enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 });
 ```

-Note that with two-way bindings, the order of the `from` and `to` values still have meaning, since the initial value will be determined by the source (`from`) end.
-In the example above, we are binding the `sliderValue` published property to the child slider's `value`, property.
-At create time, the binding will propagate the value of the `sliderValue` published property to the slider's `value` property (not the other way around), but subsequent changes on the slider will be propagated from the slider's `value` back to the `sliderValue` published property.
+Note that in two-way bindings, the order of the `from` and `to` values is still
+meaningful, since the initial value will be determined by the source (`from`)
+end.
+In the current example, we are binding the `sliderValue` published
+property to the child slider's `value` property.
+At creation time, the binding
+will propagate the value of `sliderValue` to the child slider's `value` property
+(not the other way around), but on any subsequent changes to the child slider,
+`value` will be propagated from `value` back to `sliderValue`.

-An optional `transform` function may be provided on bindings to transform the value as it passes from the source to the target (or vice-versa, for two-way bindings):
+An optional `transform` function may be provided for a binding to transform the
+value as it passes from the source to the target (and vice-versa, for two-way
+bindings):

 ```
 enyo.kind({